Adpt-MEA2

 - User-Friendly: The interface is designed to be intuitive, suitable for researchers of varying experience levels.

-- calability: The system can be expanded as needed, allowing for the addition of more channels to record additional signals.
+- Scalability: The system can be expanded as needed, allowing for the addition of more channels to record additional signals.

 Experimental Applications